 We all know there are a million excuses not to make it to the gym and squeeze in a workout.
 Building your own gym inside of your garage takes at least one of those excuses away.
 You most likely won't need more than one parking space if you plan well.
 If you're looking to create a more complete setup, you'll definitely want to dedicate a bit more space.

 01 of 05

 Insulating a space, especially in an area with cold weather, is a must.
-Not only will it help keep the climate in your garage and house more stable, it'll also help reduce the noise for your neighbors and family if you like to crank the stereo.
+Not only will it help keep the climate in your garage and house more stable, but it'll also help reduce the noise.

 02 of 05

 Heating & Cooling

 Heating and cooling your garage is definitely a luxury, but if you can squeeze it into your budget, it will be a luxury you won't regret splurging on.
 We've come across ductless units (sometimes referred to as mini-split systems), which are nice since they're not running on your house's heating/cooling unit and can be used only when you need them.

 03 of 05